FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 stock remains incredibly low.
 She stated there is a profound shortage of housing

 across Limerick.
-She said the budget makes reference to delivering on targets as set out in--- 31
+She said the budget makes reference to delivering on targets as set out in
+---
+31

 Rebuilding Ireland, however, Rebuilding Ireland has failed.
 The Country is five years into this